ray-project/ray/doc/source/data/faq.rst

 via integrations with common data libraries, as well as from local and remote storage systems via our support for many common file formats and storage backends.

-Check out our :ref:`feature guide for creating datasets <creating_datasets>` for details!
+Check out our :ref:`feature guide for creating datasets <creating_datasets>` for details.

 How do I do streaming/online data loading and processing?
 =========================================================